tjingboem/CS7_Manual/docs/opcodes/diskgrain.md

 > :memo: **Note**
 >
-> diskgrain does not do any resanmpling, so if the sample rate of the source filename is not the same as csound's sr value there will be pitch shifts
+> diskgrain does not do any resampling, so if the sample rate of the source filename is not the same as csound's sr value there will be pitch shifts

 ## Examples